green-fox-academy/csibivili/Deploy C# to AWS.md

     - In Bash: `vim aws-windows-deployment-manifest.json`
     - In PowerShell: `code aws-windows-deployment-manifest.json`
         - It requires to have Visual Studio Code installed
-- Copy the below code snippet in the JSON file
+- Copy the below code snippet in the recently created file
     - "name": could be anything
-    - "appBundle": must be the same as you named your zip earlier
+    - "appBundle": <strong>must be the same as you named your zip earlier</strong>

 ```json
 {